 How do I get rid of scorpions?

-At Overson Pest Control, we can help you rid your property of scorpions, and protect you and your family from their painful and dangerous stings.
-We care about our customers and are committed to solving pests problems.
+At Overson Pest Control, we can help you rid your property of scorpions and protect you and your family from their painful and dangerous stings.
+We care about our customers and are committed to solving your pest problems.

-To eliminate scorpions, our professionals will find and treat their nesting and breeding sites, using a product that quickly kills the scorpions.
-With our pest control services backed by a 100% guarantee and unlimited free re-services, you can trust that we will rid your property of scorpions and help prevent them from returning.
-To learn more about our quality scorpion control services, contact us today!
+To eliminate scorpions, our professionals will find and treat their nesting and breeding sites, using a product that will quickly kill off the scorpions on your property.
+With pest control services backed by a 100% guarantee and unlimited free re-services, you can trust that we'll rid your property of scorpions and help prevent them from returning.
+To learn more about our effective scorpion control services, contact us today!